If you're building your own home, it's important to make sure your site is fully insured during the build in case something goes wrong.

 This insures your home against structural problems for 10 years after it's built, as long as the insurance provider is happy your house was built to the right standards.

-You don't need to have a structural warranty, but some mortgage lenders will make you get one before they agree to loan you a mortgage.
+You do not need to have a structural warranty, but some mortgage lenders will make you get one before they agree to loan you a mortgage.

 If you want to sell your home within 10 years of building it, having a structural warranty will also make this easier.